Written by: Roshan Dwivedi

 We have covered the “10 Tips for Selecting the Right Video Streaming Platform” in our last blog and we’re happy you guys have enjoyed it so much.
 And now that you know what all you need while launching your own video streaming platform, it is as essential to know what your viewers expect from your service.

-We are in Twenty Sixteen, consumer preferences are evolving, and this, certainly is the best time to revamp your strategies.
+Nowadays, consumer preferences are evolving, and this, certainly is the best time to revamp your strategies.
 Over last one or two years, the whole paradigm of how people look at OTT services has changed considerably.
 The same audience that enjoyed surfing free TV or preferred streaming free content on YouTube, is now willing to pay a higher price for better quality online streaming services.

 So, what is it that your audience expects today?
 We have studied the market trends for quite some time now and here is what we could sum up for you.
 Below is a checklist of 3 main categories that matter most to an OTT consumer and if you fiercely focus on these, you can certainly mark a position for your video platform in this highly demanding market.